lukasvoege/ZeroShot-step-by-step-distillation/README.md

  - `--seed`: random seed to use

  #### Run a Prompt experiment
  The following command runs a Prompt experiment on the CQA dataset with a test set size of 100 samples and a random seed of 42.
-It will query and evaluate the same 100 samples for all available prompt templates for the CQA dataset.
+It will query and evaluate the same 100 random samples for all available prompt templates for the CQA dataset.
  ```bash
 python run.py --experiment --dataset cqa --test_size 100 --seed 42
 ```